 London is definitely safe to live in.
 Like many cities, however, not all areas are what we’d consider ‘safe’.

-For example, East London may be where the cool kids hang out, but there is also a high percentage of crime – some of gang-related – in these eastern boroughs of the city.
+For example, East London may be where the cool kids hang out, but there is also a higher percentage of crime – some of it gang-related – in these eastern boroughs of the city.